martinbuberl/VersionTasks/README.md

 &lt;/Target&gt;
 --&gt;</code></pre>

 - Edit this section to the below code.
-Note that we added the import `VersionTasks.targets`, uncommented the `BeforeBuild` target and added the `HgVersionFile` task to be executed before the build.
-Some of the paths might be a bit different for you based on your project's structure :
+Note that we added the import `VersionTasks.targets`, uncommented the `BeforeBuild` target and added the `HgVersionFile` task to be executed before build.
+Change this task appropriate  to `HgVersionFile` or `TfsVersionFile` if your repository is not using Git as source control system:

 <pre><code>&lt;Import Project="..\packages\VersionTasks.*\tools\VersionTasks.targets" /&gt;
 &lt;Target Name="BeforeBuild"&gt;
-  &lt;GitVersionFile TemplateFile="VersionInfo.tmp" DestinationFile="VersionInfo.cs" /&gt;
+  &lt;GitVersionFile TemplateFile="Version.tmp" DestinationFile="Version.txt" /&gt;
 &lt;/Target&gt;
 &lt;!-- To modify your build process, add your task inside one of the targets below and uncomment it.
     Other similar extension points exist, see Microsoft.Common.targets.